AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/getting-started.md

 ### `useIsAuthenticated` hook

 As an alternative to the wrapper components above your app can use the `useIsAuthenticated` hook.
+You can read more about this hook in the [hooks doc](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-react/docs/getting-started.md#useisauthenticated-hook)

 ```javascript
 import React from 'react';